rohit-git7/ftp-client-program-in-C-vsftpd/README.md

 `ls -l` : Same as `ls`, with some more details.
 `pwd` : Current working directory on server side.
 `get filename` : Download file from server.(File should be present on server side).
 `put filename` : Upload file on server.
+`uniqput filename` : Uniquely upload file on server.
+`mkdir directory_name` : Create directory on server.
+`rmdir directory_name` : Remove directory on server.
+`rm filename` : Remove file on server.
 `cd directory_name` : Traverse file system on server side.
 `rename old_filename new_filename` : Renaming file on server.